 This project seeks to place large numbers of vehicles with drivers who will use them for regular day-to-day activities and help develop early networks of refuelling stations to prepare the market for the commercial introduction of these innovative zero emission vehicles over the coming years.

-Fuel cell electric vehicles (fuelled by hydrogen, a gas that can be produced from a range of renewable energy sources) have been identified as a promising technology to help achieve these strategic goals with minimal impact on the driver in terms of functionality or convenience.
+Fuel cell electric vehicles have been identified as a promising technology to help achieve these strategic goals with minimal impact on the driver in terms of functionality or convenience.

-The European Union has recognised that FCH technologies have an important role to play in a future low carbon economy and are part of the Strategic Energy Technology Plan (SET-Plan), adopted by the European Council in September 2015, which sets up the EU research & innovation strategy for the coming years, thus implementing the 5th pillar of the European Commission’s Energy Union Strategy dedicated to research, innovation and competitiveness adopted in February 2015.
+The European Union has recognised that FCH technologies have an important role to play in a future low carbon economy and are part of the Strategic Energy Technology Plan (SET-Plan), which sets up the EU research & innovation strategy for the coming years.

 The contribution of hydrogen and fuel cells to achieve the EU sustainable growth ambition is foreseen in the following areas:

 A fuel cell is an electrochemical energy converter in which hydrogen and oxygen react, in a controlled manner and without combustion, to water, thereby generating power and heat.
 The same process operates in reverse during electrolysis.
 A fuel cell is divided into two via a thin membrane – the Polymer Electrolyte Membrane (PEM).
 The membrane is coated on both sides with a catalyser and a gas-permeable electrode.